SetuHQ/poc-encrypt-flask-reactjs/readme.md

     yarn start
     ```

+## Workflow:
+- Server app hosts private-key in `flask-app/keys` folder (default name `private.ec.key`),
+- It generate public key on the go, and serve it at `/pubkey`
+- UI calls `/pubkey` to get a public key(ECC based compressed public key in base64 format)
+- For further calls UI encrypts the payload with the public key
+- On server private key is used to decrypt the payload.
 ## Demo example:
 - UI gets public key `GET /pubkey`, save to Local Storage
 - Get `age`, `msg` as input, create JSON payload, encrypt using Public Key, convert encrypted data to base64.